Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Introducing Lionsberg.md

 ___
 There is only one possible outcome that constitutes [[Success]] for this very unusual [[New]] form of [[Life]], and that is to progressively [[Realize]] the [[Meta Goal]] within this generation.

-We will know the [[Meta Goal]] has been accomplished and can continue to be accomplished throughout the [[New Millennium]] when each of 8 billion individuals has been invited, 7 times if necessary, by someone they love and trust, to take up their citizenship in the [[New World]] [[LIONSBERG]] is co-creating and becoming, and 97% acceptance has been achieved.
+We will know the [[Meta Goal]] has been accomplished and can continue to be accomplished throughout the [[New Millennium]] when each of 8 billion individuals has been invited, 7 times if necessary, by someone they love and trust, to take up their citizenship in the [[New World]] [[Lionsberg]] is co-creating and becoming, and 97% acceptance has been achieved.
 ____
 Why 97%?
 While we hope it is not true and [[All]] will voluntarily take up their citizenship in the [[New World]], because the [[Lionsberg System of Governance]] is entirely based on [[Consent]] and Voluntary  [[Participation]], our [[Current Best Understanding]] is that there are some who are so corrupted by the [[Old World]] that they will decline the offer and die while bitterly and resentfully clinging to the [[Old]].